phonegap/phonegap-docs/docs/guides/start/02-developer-install.md

 ---
 title: "PhoneGap Developer App"
 ---
-The PhoneGap Developer App allows you to preview and test the PhoneGap mobile apps you build on multiple devices across different platforms without the need to install and set up each platform SDK.*  You simply install the app to the devices you want to preview your apps on by following these steps below:
+The PhoneGap Developer App is a wrapper application that runs on your devices and allows you to preview and test the PhoneGap mobile apps you build on multiple devices across platforms without the need to install and set up each platform SDK.* It also automatically builds in all of the PhoneGap core API plugins which allow access to the native device features without you having to add them to get started, providing an instant sandbox for you to try PhoneGap mobile development.

+Let's get started by installing PhoneGap Developer to a device to prepare for previewing what we'll create in the next step:

 1. Locate the free PhoneGap Developer mobile app from one of the following app marketplaces and install it to your mobile device: